What is lambda in Python

 TypeError: unsupported operand type(s) for +: 'int' and 'str'

-Now, let’s replace this function with a lambda:
+Now, replace this regular function with a lambda function that implements the same logic:

 calculate_sum = lambda x, y: x+y